-- 1. Notify users that you are moving the printer or plotter. - 2.
-If you have customized it, copy the /etc/lp/interface/printer_name to a temporary location. - cp /etc/lp/interface/laserjet /etc/lp/interface/laserjet_old - 3.
-Remove the printer or plotter from the LP spooler by following the procedure for "Removing a Printer or Printer Class using HP-UX Commands" detailed in the chapter, "Managing Printers and Printer Output" of the HP-UX System Administration Tasks manual. - 4.
-Execute /usr/sbin/ioscan to identify the printer or plotter's hardware address, which you are going to change.
-For example, in the following output an HP 2564B HP-IB printer was set with an HP-IB address of 7.
+- Step 1.
+Notify users that you are moving the printer or plotter. - Step 2.
+If you have customized it, copy the /etc/lp/interface/printer\name to a temporary location. - cp /etc/lp/interface/laserjet /etc/lp/interface/laserjet\old - Step 3.
+Remove the printer or plotter from the LP spooler by following the procedure for "Removing a Printer or Printer Class using HP-UX Commands" detailed in the chapter, "Managing Printers and Printer Output" of the Managing Systems and Workgroups manual. - Step 4.
+Execute /usr/sbin/ioscan to identify the printer or plotter's hardware address, which you are going to change. - Step 5.
+Turn off, unplug, and disconnect the printer or plotter. - Step 6.
+Reset the switches on the printer or plotter, if necessary, and attach the device to the new hardware location. - Step 7.
+Execute ioscan again. ioscan reports the new address and indicates under S/W State that no hardware is present at the old printer address.